hrushikeshkatepatil0712-bit/cardiology-coronary-image-processing/README.md

 blackhat_kernel = 11
 ```

-This is useful because contrast-filled coronary vessels can appear as dark, thin structures relative to surrounding anatomy.
+This is useful for enhancing vessel-like structures in the input representation.

-The default implementation uses a single kernel scale to maintain low latency.
+A single kernel scale is used in the real-time configuration to reduce processing cost.

+---

+## 🔗 Combining Suppression Responses

-The two suppression responses are combined using:
+The box-filter response and black-hat response are combined using:

 ```python
 cv2.max()
 ```

-so that the stronger response is retained at each pixel.
+This retains the stronger response at each pixel.

 ---

-# 5. Temporal / Reference-Frame Subtraction
+# 🎞️ 5.
+Temporal / Reference-Frame Subtraction

-For cine sequences, a pre-contrast or low-contrast reference frame can be used.
+For cine sequences, a pre-contrast or low-contrast reference frame can be selected.

 Example: